AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-entities.md

 >
 >The [!DNL Oracle NetSuite Entities] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-The following tutorial walks you through the steps to create an [!DNL Oracle NetSuite Entities] source connection to bring [!DNL Oracle NetSuite] contacts and customers data using the Adobe Experience Platform user interface.
+Use the following tutorial for guidance on how to bring contacts and customers data from your [!DNL Oracle NetSuite Entities] account to Adobe Experience Platform in the UI.

 ## Getting started {#getting-started}